vladimirfomene/guest-writer/faq/tips-about-writing.md

 Writers often forget to give the proper attention to punctuation.
 Punctuation helps readers to understand what the author is trying to explain.
 So, please, **do use** commas, full stops, colons, parentheses, and so on where appropriate.
 Not using punctuation generally leads to [run-on sentences](http://grammar.ccc.commnet.edu/grammar/runons.htm) that are hard to understand.

-## Transition Words and Preposition Phrases
+## Transition Words and Prepositional Phrases

 Use [transition words](http://www.smart-words.org/linking-words/transition-words.html) and prepositional phrases to make content more fluid and friendly.
 For example, when telling readers to update a file to add some code, instead of writing like this: